 However, I know from the common rebuttal (which is, itself, good advice), that people don’t quite understand where I’m coming from about that.
 The response is generally that putting too much extra detail into your work without purpose will just cause boring information dumps that drag the story out and kills it.
 This would be true, and I would never argue that you should actually write that chapter about arguing with crazy Uncle Vladimir in the middle of your plot (unless it’s a comedy, then have at it).
 I know it can actually be easy to ruin a story by putting too much detail into something and I have made the mistake myself in the past.
 But I still believe it can help to know these little bits of information for a completely different reason.

 See, I see world-building as like a macro-scale version of the time honored snowflake method of character creation – a butterfly effect wherein one detail can influence many others.
-My own books (which, I am happy to say, will finally get new editions somewhere in the first quarter of 2019), have an example that instantly springs to mind.
+My own books have an example that instantly springs to mind.
 I write a scifantasy world where creatures of legend are real but rooted more in science and scifi tropes than magic.
 And one of the details I converted from a fantasy setting to my scifantasy setting is that vampires still don’t like to enter houses uninvited.
 Now it can be argued that figuring out a more real world explanation for that was entirely pointless (some people did), but from where I sit it provided a lot of abstract benefits.
 It’s because of the specific explanation I came up with that vampire friendly establishments and their homes don’t have locks (or sometimes even doorknobs).
 It’s because of this explanation that my protagonist learned how to pick locks for his vampire mentor (who has gotten past the issue but still prefers to make a human do it).
 And while neither of these is crucial beyond giving some character to the world and providing a skill to my protagonist, I feel like both are richer for having it.

 So, from where I sit, having the unimportant details will later influence details that may be more important. it’s by building on these details and extrapolating from them that other more relevant things can present themselves, even if people don’t readily see connections unless you connect the dots and trace a path from one detail to the next.
 And this means that some aspects of the world, though generally unseen, still influence the end result without bogging down the work to do it.
 Character traits, background conflicts, and cultural norms in your fictional world are all essentially built from things you wouldn’t stop to explain along the way, but it’s still helpful for you to know where they came from.
 And, for that matter, that leads to the next piece of advice I often have to defend.